dotnet/AspNetDocs/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-security-guidance.md

 by [Mike Wasson](https://github.com/MikeWasson)

-This topic describes some of the security issues that you should consider when exposing a dataset through OData.
+This topic describes some of the security issues that you should consider when exposing a dataset through OData for ASP.NET Web API 2 on ASP.NET 4.x.

 ## EDM Security